joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/09/19/arts/television/billions-recap-season-5-episode-10.html?searchResultPosition=6

 **With ‘The Crown,’ Netflix Finally Takes the Emmys Throne**\
 `The lush Netflix series chronicling the British royal family took home the four major acting awards as well as best drama.
-“Ted Lasso” and “Mare of Easttown” also scored numerous wins.`\
+“Ted Lasso,” on Apple TV+, and “Mare of Easttown,” on HBO, also scored numerous wins.`\
 https://nytimes.com/2021/09/19/arts/television/2021-emmys.html?searchResultPosition=7

 **How the U.S. Helped, and Hampered, the Escape of Afghan Journalists**\